-SneakPeek Photo review
+SneakPeek Photo full review

 I’m a huge fan of Mac OS X’s Quick Look feature, which lets you preview most types of documents by simply selecting a file and pressing the spacebar.
 I especially like that third-party developers can extend Quick Look’s functionality via plug-ins.